Seoul: Kim’s daughter reveal hints at prolonged family rule

 SEOUL, South Korea (AP) — North Korean leader Kim Jong Un’s disclosure of his daughter in recent public events was likely an attempt to show his people that one of his children would one day inherit his power in what would be the country’s third hereditary power transfer, South Korea’s spy service told lawmakers Thursday.

-Yoo cited the NIS as believing her public appearance — the first for any of Kim’s children — doesn’t necessarily mean she will succeed Kim.
+But the NIS said Ju Ae’s public appearance — the first for any of Kim’s children — doesn’t necessarily mean that she herself will succeed Kim, Yoo added.

-South Korean media have said that Kim has three children — born in 2010, 2013 and 2017 — and that the first child is a son while the third is a daughter.
+South Korean news outlets have reported that Kim has three children — born in 2010, 2013 and 2017 — and that the first child is a son while the third is a daughter.

-In its earlier assessment after the daughter’s first disclosure in November, the NIS told lawmakers that she is Kim’s second child named Ju Ae and about 10 years old.
-It told lawmakers at the time that her unveiling at the missile launch site appeared to reflect Kim’s intentions to protect the security of North Korea’s future generations in the face of a standoff with the United States.
+In its earlier assessment after the daughter’s first appearance in November, the NIS told lawmakers that she is Kim’s second child, named Ju Ae, and is about 10 years old.
+The agency told lawmakers at the time that her unveiling at the missile launch site appeared to reflect Kim’s intentions to protect the security of North Korea’s future generations in the face of a standoff with the United States.

-Ju Ae apparently is Kim’s child who retired NBA star Dennis Rodman saw during his trip to Pyongyang in 2013.
-After that Pyongyang visit, Rodman told the British newspaper the Guardian that he and Kim had a “relaxing time by the sea” with the leader’s family and that he held Kim’s baby daughter, Ju Ae.
+Ju Ae apparently is the child whom retired NBA star Dennis Rodman saw during his trip to Pyongyang in 2013.
+After that visit, Rodman told the British newspaper the Guardian that he and Kim had a “relaxing time by the sea” with the leader’s family and that he held Kim’s baby daughter, Ju Ae.

-Kim Jong Un, who turns 39 on Monday, is a third generation of his family that has successively ruled North Korea since its 1948 foundation.
+Kim Jong Un, who turns 39 on Sunday, is the third generation of his family that has successively ruled North Korea since its 1948 foundation.
 He inherited power from his father Kim Jong Il upon his death in December 2011.
-Kim Jong Il took over power when his father and state founder Kim Il Sung died in 1994.
+Kim Jong Il took over when his father and state founder Kim Il Sung died in 1994.

+The young Ju Ae’s appearance came as a huge surprise to long-time North Korea watchers; both Kim Jong Un and Kim Jong Il made public debuts after they became adults.
+In 2010, Kim Jong Il marked the then-26-year-old Kim Jong Un — his third and youngest son — as his successor by putting him in a series of high-ranking posts.

+Kim Jong Un’s half-brother Kim Jong Nam, who was Kim Jong Il’s eldest son, was once seen as a potential heir to the country’s dynastic leadership until he publicly fell from grace in 2001 when he was caught trying to enter Japan on a fake passport to visit Tokyo Disneyland.
+In 2017, Kim Jong Nam was killed at a Malaysian airport after two Asian women smeared the lethal nerve agent VX on his face.
+South Korea’s spy service accused Kim Jong Un’s government of being behind the attack.

 During Thursday’s briefing, the NIS also said former North Korean Foreign Minister Ri Yong Ho, who was involved in now-dormant nuclear diplomacy with the United States, has been purged, according to Youn Kun-young, another lawmaker who was at the meeting.

-If confirmed, it would be the highest-profile such case by North Korea in recent years.
+If true, it would be the highest-profile ouster by North Korea in recent years.
 In his earlier period of rule, Kim Jong Un engineered a spate of executions, purges and dismissals of senior officials, including the killing of his powerful uncle, in an apparent effort to solidify his grip on power.

-Youn quoted the NIS as saying it has not yet found whether Ri Yong Ho was executed.
+Youn quoted the NIS as saying it has not yet determined whether Ri Yong Ho was executed.
 Yoo said the spy agency didn’t explain why Ri was purged.

-Career diplomat Ri took part in the 2018-2019 nuclear summitry with the United States over how to exchange North Korea’s denuclearization steps with economic and other benefits.
-After the second summit between Kim Jong Un and then-President Donald Trump collapsed in February 2019 in Hanoi, Vietnam, due to disputes over U.S.-led sanctions, Ri called a middle-of-the-night press conference and said that Washington had wasted an opportunity that “may not come again.”
+Career diplomat Ri took part in the 2018-2019 nuclear summit with the United States over how to exchange North Korea’s denuclearization steps for economic and other benefits.
+After the second summit between Kim Jong Un and then-President Donald Trump collapsed in February 2019 in Hanoi, Vietnam, Ri called a middle-of-the-night news conference in which he declared that Washington had wasted an opportunity that “may not come again.”

 South Korea’s spy agency has a spotty record of tracking developments in North Korea.
 Information about the secretive, authoritarian state is often impossible to confirm.

-Note: This story has been edited to correct Kim’ Jong Un’s birthday to Sunday, not Monday.